bsmrdel101/Installs/README.md

 # Getting Started

 - Download or copy the contents of **installs.ps1**
-- Open PowerShell with admin privilages and navigate to the file location
+- Open PowerShell with admin privilages and navigate to the file location of the installs.ps1 file
 - Run `.\installs.ps1`

 ## After Running Script